sakeenabatool/sorting-algorithms-cpp/README.md

-# sorting-algorithms-cpp
+# Sorting Algorithms in C++

-C++ implementations of classic sorting algorithms including Insertion Sort, Bubble Sort, Merge Sort, Heap Sort, Quick Sort, Counting Sort, Radix Sort, and Bucket Sort.
+This repository contains C++ implementations of classic sorting algorithms.
+Each algorithm is implemented in a separate `.cpp` file for clarity and easy testing.

+## 📂 Algorithms Included
+- Insertion Sort
+- Bubble Sort
+- Merge Sort
+- Heap Sort
+- Quick Sort
+- Counting Sort
+- Radix Sort
+- Bucket Sort